Opinion | The saddest irony of Putin’s war on Ukraine

 The whole idea behind Putin’s invasion is to deprive the Ukrainian people of our right to choose — our government, our allies, our media, our future.
 He hasn’t succeeded.

-Ukrainians are doing what they can — as soldiers, as firefighters, as doctors or just as people willing to open their doors to others they don’t know.
+Ukrainians are doing what they can — as soldiers, as firefighters, as doctors or just as people willing to open their doors to those they don’t know.
 It’s also a way of showing that we are not ready to accept a world driven by madness, hatred and military force.